Our staff are professionals from various mental health fields interested in college student development.

 Assistant Director for Training

 Kourtney earned her doctorate degree in Counseling Psychology from Fordham University and completed her undergraduate studies at Johns Hopkins University.
 Prior to joining the Loyola University Counseling Center, Kourtney worked in community mental health, college counseling, and career development center settings.
 She implements an integrative approach to counseling, based upon the person’s needs and the therapeutic relationship, which is often informed by relational, humanistic, and multicultural perspectives.
 Kourtney’s clinical and research interests include multicultural identity and intersectionality; interpersonal relationships; trauma; vocational development; social justice and advocacy.
-In her free time, Kourtney enjoys reading, movies, and spending time with family and friends.
+Kourtney identifies as a Black woman and grew up in Maryland.
+In her free time, she enjoys reading, movies, and spending time with family and friends.

 Bradley Bryk, Psy.D.